skylight-hq/skylight.digital/_projects/ca_hhs_agile_training.md

 focusing on applying the Scrum practices of planning, story writing, story estimation, velocity calcuation, and testing on the Office of Innovation's website, which was in need of substantial revision.
-We aimed to provide not only coaching in the Scrum framework, but also the energy to help participants ask the right questions about their agile process.
-In this way, we aimed to provide both an valuable learning experience and an improved real-world product.
+We aimed not only to provide coaching in the Scrum framework, but also the energy to help participants ask the right questions about their agile process.
+In this way, we aimed to provide both a valuable learning experience and an improved real-world product.
 {% endcapture %}

 {% capture results %}
-- Delivered a comprehensive instruction of agile
+- Delivered comprehensive training on agile principles
 - Hands-on development of a new and improved website for the CHHS Office of Innovation